 Mayoral candidate Ted James outraises Broome in first financial report of election cycle

-BATON ROUGE — The first financial report is out for the 2024 Baton Rouge mayoral race.
+BATON ROUGE — A former state legislator challenging the Mayor-President has outpaced her campaign fundraising, state election records show.

-With 160 days left until the election, mayoral candidate Ted James leads the finance report with $508,000 in contributions and current Mayor-President Sharon Weston Broome sitting at $305,000 in contributions.
+With six months left until the election, mayoral candidate Ted James leads the first round of finance reports with $508,000 in contributions and current Mayor-President Sharon Weston Broome sitting at $305,000 in contributions.
+Candidates are required to report their campaign contributions to the Louisiana Ethics Commission.

+“That's enough for him to take on an incumbent and win the race," veteran political consultant Roy Fletcher said.
+"It's clear that there is a significant number of people with financial needs that are simply expressing their opinion that Broome needs to go."

+James, who served in the state house of representatives before taking a job in the small business administration, said he's not drawing any conclusions at this point in the election season.

 Sharon Weston Broome, also a Democrat, is running for her third term as Mayor-President.